 As summer winds down and the growing season approaches the Alliance for the Arts GreenMarket will once again offer a series of expert presentations aimed at helping home growers of all experience levels achieve a bountiful harvest using organic methods.
 The series kicked off on Saturday, September 6 at 10:30AM with “Site preparation & seed starting for the fall garden.”
 This first workshop covered fine-tuning the amount of sun, water and nutrients your crops need, selecting the right seeds for our part of the world, looking into non-traditional crops.

-The series continues on Saturday, September 27 with “Best herb and vegetable cultivars and varieties for successful fall season gardening.”
-It’s aimed at providing attendees with useful information about what really works for our climate, and best practices to keep it working well.
-The final workshop “Fertilization, and weed and pest control, the organic way” is Saturday, October 11.
+The series continued on Saturday, September 27 with “Best herb and vegetable cultivars and varieties for successful fall season gardening.”
+The final workshop “Fertilization, weed, and pest control the organic way” is Saturday, October 11.

 The seminars begin at 10:30AM and will be presented by local organic farmers and master gardeners.
 They will last about an hour, and be followed by a Q&A. They will take place rain or shine and will be moved into the Alliance Main Building if necessary.
 They are free of charge, but a small donation to help the continued existence of these activities is appreciated.

 Free – No Reservation Required